nadiahmdi/AutomaticSpeechRecognitionTask/README.md

 Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference

-# Automatic Speech Recognition Project
+# Automatic Speech Recognition Task Using Hugging Face ASR model

 This project allows users to perform Automatic Speech Recognition (ASR) using the Hugging Face ASR model (openai/whisper-large-v3).
 Users can record voice or upload audio files to obtain text descriptions of the audio.